4 Great Reasons to Slow Down Your Cardio Workout

 Bottom line: Your body needs you to mix it up with your workouts, says Hartman.
 Different styles of training help you to be prepared for all types of activities.

-How to Slow Things Down
+How to Slow Down Your Cardio Workout

 If you’ve grown to love high-intensity interval training (HIIT) or other high-intensity workouts, it might be tricky for you to take your foot off the gas.

 A walk can be a great workout.
 Or you can do your usual elliptical, bike, or circuit routine at the gym, and take it down a notch.